 - In the event of death, an RA falls outside the investor's estate which means the value of the RA will not attract estate duty, capital gains tax, nor executor's fees.

 Let's say Jack earns R20,000 per month and assume he is not a member of any Pension Fund.
 Jack may contribute R5,500 per month into a RA and receive a full tax deduction.
 In other words, he will only be taxed on R14,500 (R20,000 less R5,500).

 In addition to the above tax deduction, Jack will also not pay tax on any interest or dividends earned within the Retirement Annuity Fund.
 Furthermore, any capital gain realised is excluded from capital gains tax.

 Another benefit is that in the event of Jack's death, his RA falls outside of his estate, and the proceeds will be paid to financial dependents based on the decision of the Trustees, which means the value of the RA will not attract estate duty, capital gains tax, nor executor's fees.

 How safe is my money?

-A Retirement Annuity is strictly governed by the Financial Services Board (FSB) so your money is pretty safe.
-All funds provided by Beanstalk are approved by the FSB and adhere to the Act.
+A Retirement Annuity is strictly governed by the Financial Services Conduct Authority (FSCA) so your money is pretty safe.
+All funds provided by Beanstalk are approved by the FSCA and adhere to the Act.
 These funds are governed by a Deed, and the underlying assets do not belong to the manager or management company; they are held in safe custody by the Allan Gray Nominees.

 The selected manager of a fund is responsible for the management of the funds.